 10.2 Overview of Correlation

 Correlation is an index of the association between variables.
 Covariance is the association between variables and in an unstandardized metric that differs for variables with different scales.
-By contrast, correlation is in a standarized metric that does not differ for variables with different scales.
+By contrast, correlation is in a standardized metric that does not differ for variables with different scales.
 When examining the association between variables that are interval or ratio levels of measurement, Pearson correlation is used.
 When examining the association between variables that are ordinal in level of measurement, Spearman correlation is used.
 Pearson correlation is an index of the linear association between variables.
 If a nonlinear association is present, other indices like xi [\(\xi\); Chatterjee (2021)] and distance correlation coefficients are better suited to detect the association.

 10.3 The Correlation Coefficient (\(r\))